Nutomic/ibis/README.md

 - Dark mode, so that you can write articles from the beach or from your basement
 - Explore page to discover interesting articles
 - Fast user interface with server-side rendering based on Webassembly
-- Notification system to get notified about new articles, edits and comments
+- Notification system to get notified about new articles, edits and comment
-- In the future Ibis will be fully federated with Mastodon, Lemmy and other Fediverse platforms
+- OAuth and email support

 ## Useful links